You are here

 Click here for more examples of Promising Partnership Practices.

-SACs and DACs have a legislated opportunity to expand stakeholder engagement in READ plans.
+School and District Accountability Committees (SACs and DACs) have a legislated opportunity to expand stakeholder engagement ICAP programs at the school.

 The SAC and DAC homepage on the CDE website has a lot of information for districts to use for training accountability committee members.